alpbourne/alpbourne.github.io/_posts/2017-09-05-why_am_i_becoming_a_full_stack_web_developer.markdown

 ---

-This past summer, my husband and I had to make our second out of state move within a two year span.
+This past summer, my husband and I had to make our second out-of-state move within a two-year span.
 Every move is full of new challenges and adjustments, specifically with careers.
 After this past move, I spent a lot of time looking for jobs that fit my skillset in legal support roles, but I was not getting anywhere with my job search.
 The problem was that I could not promise anything more than a two year commitment at a company because my husband and I are still not sure where we will have to move in two more years.
 Instead of seeing this problem as a road block, I decided to turn it into an opportunity for a career change.

 After doing research, talking with peers, and starting to learn about code on my own, I decided my best option was to become a full stack web developer.
 I understand that this is a huge challenge and undertaking, but I am ready for it.